Elephant Conservation Project

 Project information

 Volunteers will be given a unique opportunity to see some amazing wildlife.
 Damaraland is vast, scarcely populated communal trust land.
-As it is a transitional zone between the high rainfall area in the east and the Skeleton coast in the west, it is regarded as un-farmable on a commercial basis.
+As it is a transitional zone between the high rainfall area in the east and the Skeleton Coast in the west, it is regarded as un-farmable on a commercial basis.
 Therefore, it has become a natural, unfenced refuge for desert-adapted animals such as the black rhino, desert-adapted lion, oryx antelope, kudu, Namaqua chameleon, desert giraffe, brown and spotted hyena, ostrich, springbok, steenbok, black-backed jackal, cheetah, leopard and many more!

 Programme details